quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 What we now need is to remove the "noise" introduced during amplification and sequencing which is specific to this methodology.

 ### Quality filter of 16S
-Since we need the reads to be long enough to overlap when joining paired ends, we are just going to remove the first 13 bases of both forward and reverse reads, but no trimming is applied with reads 3' end.
+Since we need the reads to be long enough to overlap when joining paired ends, we are just going to remove the first 5 bases of both forward and reverse reads, but no trimming is applied with reads 3' end (full 150 length).

 This step is very subjective to your personal data!

-In this example, the same values are provided for `--p-trim-left-f` and `--p-trim-left-r`.
-We are also setting the same values to `--p-trunc-len-f` and `--p-trunc-len-r` options.
-Actually, it is not strictly necessary considering we are not applying any trimming with reads 3' ends.
-We're also using a multi-threading command to split the processing across multiple CPUs, which will be very useful when performing your own analysis with larger datasets.
+There are paremters chosen below as examples, but some may or may not be relevant to you!
+See the full parameter descriptsions in the [Qiime2 manual](https://docs.qiime2.org/2023.9/plugins/available/dada2/denoise-paired/).

 Following are listed the lines to perform denoising.
 HOWEVER, considering it takes a while to complete we have completed this step for you, rather than wait.

 :stop_sign:
 ```
 # DO NOT RUN THIS COMMAND
 >qiime dada2 denoise-paired \
   --i-demultiplexed-seqs demux-paired-end.qza \
-  --p-trim-left-f 13 \
+  --p-trim-left-f 5 \
-  --p-trim-left-r 13 \
+  --p-trim-left-r 5 \
   --p-trunc-len-f 150 \
   --p-trunc-len-r 150 \
   --p-n-threads 2 \
+  --p-min-overlap 10 \
+  --p-max-ee-f 2 \
+  --p-max-ee-r 2  \
+  --p-n-reads-learn 50000 \
   --o-table table_16S.qza \
   --o-representative-sequences rep-seqs_16S.qza \
   --o-denoising-stats denoising-stats_16S.qza \
-  --p-n-reads-learn 50000 \
-  --verbose \
+  --verbose
-  --p-max-ee-f 2 \
-  --p-max-ee-r 2

 ```

-Let's import our already done data.
+Let's import our already processed data.
 :walking:
 ```
 cp ~/Shared_folder/{table_16S.qza,rep-seqs_16S.qza,denoising-stats_16S.qza}  .